pistone/RustMemorySafetyStudy/README.md

 | **CVE-2023-28445** | Deno | Resizable ArrayBuffers shrunk during async operation |
 | **CVE-2023-3036** | cfnts | Panic from out-of-bounds read |

+Some can be checked with TAINTED analysis.
+A detailed analysis can be found in [See more details](./overunanalysis.md).

 #### Code Example: FamStructWrapper Buffer Overflow (CVE-2023-50711)

 ```rust